UMAprotocol/UMIPs/UMIPs/GASETH-LSP.md

 When the above example ancillary data is stored as bytes, the result would be: `insert`

-if there is no ancilliary data present, this value should default to `720` which is 30 Days.
+if there is no ancillary data present, this value should default to `720` which is 30 Days.

 # RATIONALE